trses/screw-nut-knobs/README.md

-# Parameterized star shaped knobs for hexagonal screws and nuts
+# Parameterized star shaped knobs for hexagonal and Allen screws and nuts

-Allows to create hand operated star shaped knobs for hexagonal screws and nuts.
+Allows to create hand operated star shaped knobs for hexagonal and Allen screws and nuts.
-The output is widely configurable, see the comments in the `scad` file for details.
+The output is widely configurable, see the comments in the `.scad` file for details.

 ## Updates
 The numbers refer to issues in the GitHub Repository.